microsoft/mixed-reality-extension-sdk/design/button.behavior.md

 Button Event Data Per Action:
 - Hover Action:
-	- `enter` - single app coordinate target point for where the hover is first entered.
+	- `enter` - single target point data for where the hover is first entered.
-	- `hovering` - collection of app coordinate target points for the time while hovering is occuring, sent at a set frequency.
+	- `hovering` - collection of target point data for the time while hovering is occuring, sent at a set frequency.
-	- `exit` - single app coordinate target point for where the hover was exited.
+	- `exit` - single target point data for where the hover was exited.
 - Click Action:
 	- There is only the click state and will contain the single app coordinate target point of the click action.
+- Long Press Action:
+	- `started` - single target point data for where the long press event started.
+	- `holding` - collection of target point data for the time while the long press is active, sent at a set frequency.
+	- `ended` - single target point data for where the long press ended.
 - Button Action:
-	- `pressed` - single app coordinate target point for where the pressed event began.
+	- `pressed` - single target point data for where the pressed event began.
-	- `holding` - collection of app coordinate target points for the time while the button is held down, sent at a set frequency.
+	- `holding` - collection of target point data for the time while the button is held down, sent at a set frequency.
-	- `released` - single app coordinate target point for where the button is released.
+	- `released` - single target point data for where the button is released.

 ## Architecture